Krayt78/rust-journey/chapters/01_fundamentals/01_hello_world/README.md

 .\hello.exe
 ```

-You should see `Hello, World!` printed to your terminal.
+You should see the output of the program printed to your terminal.

+## Learning Through Challenges

+Each file in this course has two parts:

+1. **Teaching Section**: The top part of each file contains working examples that demonstrate concepts with explanations in comments.

+2. **Challenges Module**: A module at the bottom of each file with intentionally broken code that you need to fix.
+These challenges test your understanding of the concepts presented in the teaching section.

+To complete the challenges:
+1. Read through the teaching section to understand the concepts
+2. Look at the broken code in the challenges module
+3. Fix each issue to make the code compile and run correctly
+4. The code contains validations that will tell you if your fixes are correct

+In the `hello.rs` file, you'll find several challenges related to printing:
+- Fixing a broken print statement
+- Printing with variables
+- Formatting output with multiple values

 ## Your First Challenge

+1. Open `hello.rs` and find the `challenges` module
+2. Fix the broken `printline!` macro to make it compile
+3. Update the remaining functions to pass all the tests
-1. Modify the program to print your name instead of "World"
+4. Run the program to verify your solutions
-2. Add a second line that prints "Welcome to Rust!"
-3. Experiment with printing different types of values

 ## What's Next?

-Now that you've created your first Rust program, you're ready to learn about variables and data types, which are covered in the next section.
+Now that you've created your first Rust program and completed your first challenges, you're ready to learn about variables and data types, which are covered in the next section.